-15. The United States, the State, and the Tribes reserve, and this Consent Decree is without prejudice to, all rights against the Settling Defendant with respect to all matters not expressly included within Paragraph 11 (Covenants by the United States), Paragraph 12 (Covenants by the State), and Paragraph 13 (Covenants by the Tribes).
-Notwithstanding any other provision of this Consent Decree, the United States, the State, and the Tribes reserve all rights against the Settling Defendant with respect to:
+- 15. The United States, the State, and the Tribes reserve, and this Consent Decree is without prejudice to, all rights against the Settling Defendants with respect to all matters not expressly included within Paragraph 11 (Covenants by the United States), Paragraph 12 (Covenants by the State), and Paragraph 13 (Covenants by the Tribes).
+Notwithstanding any other provision of this Consent Decree, the United States, the State, and the Tribes reserve all rights against each Settling Defendant, individually, with respect to: - a. liability for failure by such Settling Defendant to meet a requirement of this Consent Decree; - b. criminal liability; - c. liability based upon the transportation, treatment, storage, discharge or disposal, or the arrangement for the transportation, treatment, storage, discharge, or disposal, of a hazardous substance or a solid waste at or in connection with the Site, after signature of this Consent Decree by such Settling Defendant; - d. liability based upon the transportation, treatment, storage, discharge or disposal, or the arrangement for the transportation, treatment, storage, discharge, or disposal, of a hazardous substance or a solid waste outside of the Site; and

-- a. liability for failure by the Settling Defendant to meet a requirement of this Consent Decree; - b. criminal liability; - c. liability based upon the transportation, treatment, storage, discharge or disposal, or the arrangement for the transportation, treatment, storage, discharge, or disposal, of a hazardous substance or a solid waste at or in connection with the Site, after signature of this Consent Decree by the Settling Defendant; - d. liability based upon the transportation, treatment, storage, discharge or disposal, or the arrangement for the transportation, treatment, storage, discharge, or disposal, of a hazardous substance or a solid waste outside of the Site; and - e. liability for damages for injury to, destruction of, or loss of natural resources resulting from releases or threatened releases of hazardous substances outside of the Site. - 16.
+- e. liability for damages for injury to, destruction of, or loss of natural resources resulting from releases or threatened releases of hazardous substances outside of the Site. - 16.
 Additional Reservations. - a.
-Additional Reservations for PCBs.
-Notwithstanding any other provision in this Consent Decree, the United States, the State, and the Tribes reserve, and this Consent Decree is without prejudice to, the right to institute proceedings against the Settling Defendant in this action or in a new action or to issue an administrative order to the Settling Defendant seeking to compel the Settling Defendant to perform response actions relating to the Site, reimburse the Plaintiffs for additional costs of response, and/or pay additional sums for Natural Resource b.
-Additional Reservations for Other Hazardous Substances.

-Damages if information is discovered which indicates that the Settling Defendant, before its signature of this Consent Decree, was responsible for releasing, discharging, or disposing of more than 100 kilograms of PCBs at the Site.
+Additional Reservations for PCBs. - Notwithstanding any other provision in this Consent Decree, the United States, the State, and the Tribes reserve, and this Consent Decree is without prejudice to, the right to institute proceedings against any individual Settling Defendant other than GBMSD in this action or in a new action or to issue an administrative order to any such individual Settling Defendant seeking to compel that Settling Defendant to perform response actions relating to the Site, reimburse the Plaintiffs for additional costs of response, and/or pay additional sums for Natural Resource Damages if information is discovered which indicates that such Settling Defendant, before its signature of this Consent Decree, was responsible for releasing, discharging, or disposing of more than 100 kilograms of PCBs at the Site. - (2) Reservation as to GBMSD.
+Notwithstanding any other provision in this Consent Decree, the United States, the State, and the Tribes reserve, and this Consent Decree is without prejudice to, the right to institute proceedings against Settling Defendant GBMSD in this action or in a new action or to issue an administrative order to GBMSD seeking to compel that Settling Defendant to perform response actions relating to the Site, reimburse the Plaintiffs for additional costs of response, and/or pay additional sums for Natural Resource Damages if information is discovered which indicates that such Settling Defendant, before its signature of this Consent Decree, was responsible for releasing, discharging, or disposing of more than 500 kilograms of PCBs at the Site.